BlastHappy82/AureTrix_driver/docs/pages/GlobalTravel.md

   ↓
 processBatches: setPerformanceMode(key, 'global', 0) for each selected key ↓
+Emit 'mode-changed' event with { keyIds: [...], newMode: 'global' }
+  ↓
-updateGlobalSettings() - applies current global travel and deadzones ↓
+Parent updates keyModeMap tracking (critical for overlay reactivity) ↓ updateGlobalSettings() - applies current global travel and deadzones ↓
 Clear overlays: emit null for both overlays
   ↓
 If overlay enabled: Re-emit global overlay data after 300ms
 ```

+**Critical Event**: The `mode-changed` emission is essential for preventing overlay persistence bugs.
+When keys switch from single to global mode, the parent Performance page must immediately update its `keyModeMap` tracking so the computed `overlayData` knows to apply global values instead of per-key values.
+Without this event, keys would show stale single-mode overlay values until page refresh.

 ### Deadzone Linking